-- 4.14 The AMR monitors the use of units within the Primary Shopping Areas of Andover and Romsey Town Centres. - In the Andover Primary Shopping Area, the number of vacant units has increased from 20 in October 2018 to 25 in October 2019.
+- 4.14 The AMR monitors the use of units within the Primary Shopping Areas of Andover and Romsey Town Centres. - 4.15 In the Andover Primary Shopping Area, the number of vacant units has increased from 25 in October 2019 to 37 in October 2020.
 The monitoring takes place annually in May and October.
-This data is therefore taken outside of the reporting period, however it is included as it offers the most up to date data. - 4.16 The shop frontage monitoring reveals that the percentage of non-A1 uses (including A2: Financial & Professional Services, A3: Restaurants & Cafés, A4: Drinking Establishments and A5: Hot Food Takeaways) in the Andover Primary Shopping Area exceeded the Local Plan target.

-- In the Romsey Primary Shopping Area, the number of vacant units increased from 7 in October 2018 to 8 in October 2019. - Shop frontage monitoring reveals that the percentage of non-A1 uses remains above the Local Plan target.
+This data is therefore taken outside of the reporting period, however it is included as it offers the most up to date data. - 4.16 The shop frontage monitoring reveals that the percentage of non-A1 uses (including A2: Financial & Professional Services, A3: Restaurants & Cafés, A4: Drinking Establishments and A5: Hot Food Takeaways) in the Andover Primary Shopping Area exceeded the Local Plan target. - 4.17 In the Romsey Primary Shopping Area, the number of vacant units increased from 8 in October 2019 to 9 in October 2020. - Shop frontage monitoring reveals that the percentage of non-A1 uses remains in excess of the Local Plan target which sets a maximum percentage.